Redesigning VEED’s Onboarding Experience

 Researched showed users found the onboarding quite lengthy and didn't what workspace they would land and what features were relevant to them.

-❌ No personalisation before landing in the editor.
+❌ No personalisation before entering the editor.

 Researched showed users found the onboarding quite lengthy and didn't what workspace they would land and what features were relevant to them.

-❌ No personalisation before landing in the editor.
+❌ No personalisation before entering the editor.

 Strategy & principles